 Part Minimalist, part Conceptualist- Whiteread turns empty space into solid form and transforms domestic objects into public monuments that embody everyday life.
 To do this, she uses industrial materials such as plaster, rubber, concrete, metal, resin, and aluminum.
 She makes casts not of the objects themselves but rather the space surrounding them.
 Her work includes the presence of individuals in scratches from furniture, flooring, or traces of paint adhering to the casts.

 She became well-known in 1990 with “Ghost,” a plaster cast of the inside of a Victorian living room.
 Three years later she replicated the interior of a condemned residence in London’s East End in one of her best-known works “House” 1993-1994.
+She made a replica of the interior of this house before it was demolished.
 It is her most famous piece and is a key historical work for shaping the discourse around contemporary art.
-This massive concrete cast of the interior of a domestic structure won her the 1993 Turner Prize, making her the first woman to be honored by Tate Britain.
+This massive concrete cast of the interior of the house won her the 1993 Turner Prize, making her the first woman to be honored by Tate Britain.
 It was controversially destroyed soon after its completion.
 Since then, she has represented Britain at the Venice Biennale and turned out one monumental project after another.

 In her 1990 “Study for Sloping Bed” the ink is layered so thickly that the drawing seems like a solid object sitting heavily on a ruffled page.
 Other drawings are collages made with photographs.
 They are related to a group of 72 postcards, some of which show the interior of a Gothic church with holes punched into the card, allowing light to filter through.
 In her 2006-2008 “Place (Village)” she has many old doll houses placed on top of gentle hills against the gallery wall, all stacked up from plain boxes.
 The doll houses are rigged with miniature electric bulbs which sparkle in the darkened art gallery.